 G. Any capital equipment purchased with the research enhancement monies is the property of Sul Ross State University.

-H. End-of-Project Accountability In addition to reports which are required by the State of Texas or any other funding agency the grantee must submit to the committee one of the following:
+H. End-of-Project Accountability: In addition to reports which are required by the State of Texas or any other funding agency the grantee must submit to the committee one of the following:

 (1) A copy of a manuscript based upon the research findings to be submitted for publication or